vjbravo123/Extroverts-Signup-Wizard/README.md

 RESEND_API_KEY
 ```

-For production deployments, environment variables should be configured through the hosting provider.
+Environment variables should be configured through the hosting provider for production deployments.

 ---

 ## 🎯 Assessment Goals

-This project was built with the assessment requirements in mind:
+This project was built around the assessment requirements:

 * High-fidelity signup experience
 * Progressive disclosure